HypothesisWorks/hypothesis/docs/internals.rst

 I had some experiments with disassembling and reassembling examples for reuse in other tests, but in the end these didn't prove very useful and were hard to support after some other changes to the system, so I took them out.

+A minor detail that's worth bearing in mind: Because the template type of a strategy is not considered part of its public API, it may change in a way that makes old serialized data in the database invalid.
+Hypothesis handles this in a "self-healing" way by validating the template as it comes out of the database and silently discarding any that don't correspond to a valid template.

 ----------------
 Example tracking